 Basses in the early days of Black Sabbath

 Geezer recorded the first four classic albums Black Sabbath, Paranoid, Master of Reality and Vol. 4 all with the same bass.

 - Fender Precision Bass (Pre-CBS 1969)

-The paint from the bass was striped off leaving the bear wood finishing showing.
+The paint from the bass was striped off leaving the bare wood finishing showing.

-This bass was seen in the early videos of Black Sabbath such as the Beat Club videos and the Paris love show from the 1970’s.
+This bass was seen in the early videos of Black Sabbath such as the Beat Club videos and the Paris live show from the 1970’s.

 Geezer Butler and Dan Armstrong Plexiglass bass on Vol. 4 tour